stphnwlkr/Dynamic-Post-Type-Menu/README.md

   - My [Other Post Types]
   - New [Other Post Yype]

+# 1.6 New Window Link

+Change image to css-based SVG for improved size consistency

 # 1.5 New Window Link

 Added an "Open in new window" link and stylesheet

 ## Updates
 - Refactored for PHP 8